shigeyf/akamai-edgeworkers-response-transform-template/README.md

 Jest can support module name mapping feature to map the module names in your source codes to another module names when testing in your local computer.

-You can see an example **jest.config.js** as below.
-This project prepares a shim "streams" module (a kind of wrapper module) for local testing, which refer Node.js WHATWG Streams modules.
+You can see an example of **jest.config.js** and a shim "streams" module (a kind of wrapper module) for your local testing as below.

 ```javascript
 // jest.config.js